Breaking the Silence (Shovrim Shtika)

 - During this grant period, Breaking the Silence was a key partner in the US-based organization’s IfNotNow’s campaign targeting Birthright Israel.
 In 2019, following a Freedom of Information request, the Dutch government released documents from Breaking the Silence stating that Breaking the Silence held a “10-day seminar for 15 young Jewish diaspora leaders from If Not Now.”

-- The project is being carried out in partnership with Physicians for Human Rights – Israel (PHR-I) and Yesh Din.
+- The project was being carried out in partnership with Physicians for Human Rights – Israel (PHR-I) and Yesh Din.

 Activities